Vejle railway station

 Vejle railway station, also known as Vejle Transit Centre (Vejle Trafikcenter), is a railway station serving the town of Vejle in East Jutland, Denmark.

-The station is located on the Fredericia-Aarhus railway line from Fredericia to Aarhus and is the southeastern terminus of the Vejle-Holstebro railway line from Vejle to Holstebro.
+The station is located on the Fredericia–Aarhus railway line from Fredericia to Aarhus and is the southeastern terminus of the Vejle–Holstebro railway line from Vejle to Holstebro.
 It offers direct InterCity services to Copenhagen, Hamburg, Struer, Aarhus and Aalborg as well as regional train services to Aarhus, Fredericia, Herning, and Struer.
-The train services are operated by DSB and Arriva.
+The train services are operated by DSB and GoCollective.